Linuxfabrik/monitoring-plugins/check-plugins/by-ssh/README.md

 * Requires SSH access to the remote host
 * Requires the `sshpass` command-line tool if password-based authentication is used
 * Password-based authentication (`--password`) is not recommended.
 If used, `ps` will expose the SSH password on the monitoring host.
-* The `--shell` option enables shell expansion for environment variables and file globs but can be a security hazard.
-Without it, only simple commands without globs or pipes are supported.
+* The remote command is sent to the remote shell as-is, so pipes, file globs and shell variables are expanded on the remote host.
+The `--shell` option is deprecated and ignored.
 * Supports multiple `--identity` files and `--ssh-option` parameters for fine-grained SSH configuration

 **Data Collection:**